pleo-io/spa-tools/config-inject/README.md

 ## Configuration

-You can configure the tool by adding a spaConfig namespace to your package.json file.
+Configure the tool by adding a `spaConfig` namespace to your `package.json` file.
 The configuration options are as follows:

--   `configDir` (string): The location of your app configuration files.
+-   `configDir` (string, required): The location of your app configuration files.
--   `buildDir` (string): The location of the HTML template file.
+-   `buildDir` (string, required): The location of the HTML template file.
 -   `templateFileName` (string, optional, default: `_index.html`): The name of the template HTML file (relative to build dir).
 -   `outputFileName` (string, optional, default: `index.html`): The name of the output HTML file